 Selling extra produce

 When you have an overabundance of produce coming out of your garden you tend to find yourself looking for ways to get someone to take some of it off your hands.
 While we love to can for the winter sometimes we get a bit over-enthusiastic or we land ourselves with a large bumper crop that leaves us with extra produce.
 The local farmers market is a great way to unload some of that extra produce for a bit of extra money.
 When we run a booth for one of the other projects we love that we can put any extra produce from the garden up for sale as well.
+Planting a large bed of perennials like strawberries is a great way to make money year after year.

 Selling cottage foods